Aircraft: Fixed-wing aircraft

-Gliders were one of the first forms of a fixed wing aircraft.
+Gliders were one of the first forms of a fixed-wing aircraft.
 They are a special type of aircraft that doesn't require an engine.
 The first person to successfully build a human-carrying glider was George Cayley, who also was the first to discover the four major aerodynamic forces.
 The first powered aircraft (Airplane) was invented by Wilbur and Orville Wright.

 Rotorcraft

 The Mil Mi-8 is the most produced rotorcraft.

 A rotary-wing aircraft, rotorwing aircraft or rotorcraft is a heavier-than-air aircraft with rotary wings that spin around a vertical mast to generate lift.
 The assembly of several rotor blades mounted on a single mast is referred to as a rotor.
 The International Civil Aviation Organization (ICAO) defines a rotorcraft as "supported in flight by the reactions of the air on one or more rotors".

-Rotorcraft generally include aircraft where one or more rotors provide lift throughout the entire flight, such as helicopters, gyroplanes, autogyros, and gyrodynes Compound rotorcraft augment the rotor with additional thrust engines, propellers, or static lifting surfaces.
+Rotorcraft generally include aircraft where one or more rotors provide lift throughout the entire flight, such as helicopters, gyroplanes, autogyros, and gyrodynes.
+Compound rotorcraft augment the rotor with additional thrust engines, propellers, or static lifting surfaces.
 Some types, such as helicopters, are capable of vertical takeoff and landing.
-An aircraft which uses rotor lift for vertical flight but changes to solely fixed-wing lift in horizontal flight is not a rotorcraft but a convertiplane.
+An aircraft that uses rotor lift for vertical flight but changes to solely fixed-wing lift in horizontal flight is not a rotorcraft but a convertiplane.